 - Organic barley grass powder, 1 serving as indicated on the package

 - Organic dulse flakes, 1 serving as indicated on the package

 - Fruit of your choice, which can be frozen or fresh berries.
 I typically add a whole, peeled lemon to mine.
 If you use frozen berries, it will thicken the smoothie, so you might need to add more almond milk to thin it out.

 - (Optional) If you want it a bit sweeter, add honey or molasses to taste.

 Because there are so many healthy ingredients in the smoothie, you can adjust some of them to get the taste you like.
 If you don’t like turmeric root, leave it out.
 Don’t want barley grass powder?
 Leave it out.
 But don’t leave too many out or you’ll start to lose some of the nutritional benefits.

 The important thing is to make sure you get the foundation of the recipe in there.
-Get the liquid in there, use some greens such as some spinach add the avocado and the protein powder.
+Get the liquid in there, use some greens such as some spinach add the avocado and the Collagen powder.

-- Add the protein powder.
+- Add the Collagen powder.

 - Add the avocado.

 - Add the ginger root.

 - Add the spirulina.